Most Famous Badminton Logos

 Logo Macau Open Badminton

-The logo of Macau Open Badminton creates a friendly mood with a smile depicted inside a green shuttlecock.
+The logo of the Macau Open Badminton creates a friendly mood, with a smile depicted on a green shuttlecock.
 The image is lively, as if the shuttlecock smiles, welcoming players and spectators.
 The inscription “MACAU Open Badminton” is highlighted in green and underlined by a line separating two text levels.
-The green tone reflects natural motifs and the freshness of the Macau region, which is famous for its scenic locations and gambling atmosphere.
-The smiling shuttlecock helps soften the strict sporting style of the tournament’s sign.
-The symbol conveys the welcoming spirit of the event and its unique atmosphere.
+The green tone evokes natural motifs and the freshness of the Macau region, famous for its scenic locations and gambling atmosphere.
+The smiling shuttlecock helps soften the tournament’s strict sporting style.
+The symbol conveys the event’s welcoming spirit and unique atmosphere.

 Bonn International